LuGomes/AI-Programming-with-Python/README.md

 * NaN stands for Not a Number, and is Pandas way of indicating that it doesn't have a value for that particular row and column index.
 Whenever a DataFrame is created, if a particular column doesn't have values for a particular row index, Pandas will put a NaN value there.
 If we were to feed this data into a machine learning algorithm we will have to remove these NaN values first.
 * To access `dataframe[column][row]`

+**Matplotlib and Seaborn**

+- Bar charts for qualitative variables
+- Histograms for quantitative variables

+In short, a **tidy** dataset is a tabular dataset where:

+1. each variable is a column
+2. each observation is a row
+3. each type of observational unit is a table

+In practice, you may need to perform tidying work before exploration.
+You should be comfortable with reshaping your data or perform transformations to split or combine features in your data, resulting in new data columns.
+This work should be performed in the wrangling stage of the data analysis process.

+- Bar Charts
+A bar chart is used to depict the distribution of a categorical variable.
+In a bar chart, each level of the categorical variable is depicted with a bar, whose height indicates the frequency of data points that take on that level.
+`sns.countplot(data, x | y, color, order)`. `color_palette()` returns a list of RBG tuples.